-To make matcha, only the youngest, finest leaves of the plant are plucked.
-They are quickly steamed and hand-tossed to dry them.
+To make matcha, the farmers carefully pluck only the youngest, finest leaves of the plant.
+They quickly steamed and hand-toss the leaves to dry them.
 Next, the farmers undertake the laborious process of removing all the stems, veins and twiggy bits from the leaves, leaving what is known as ‘tencha’.

-Once all this is completed, you have a very fine, bright green powder called matcha.
+Once this process is complete, you’ll have a very fine, bright green powder called matcha.

-Instead of drinking it in an infusion, matcha should be consumed by whisking the powder into hot water using a special bamboo whisk known as a chasen.
-That means that when you’re drinking matcha, you’re consuming the entire leaf, and have a better chance of absorbing the goodies within.
+Instead of drinking it in an infusion, the traditional way to drink matcha is consume the whole leaf.
+To do this, you whisk the fine powder into hot water using a special bamboo whisk known as a chasen.
+Drinking the entire leaf means that you have a better chance of absorbing the goodies within.

 In essence: you can expect all the health benefits of green tea in general when you drink matcha, plus some extras.